 - Describe sprinkler vs. non sprinkler system requirements.

-- Distinguish the suitability of different types of sprinkler systems to certain hazards and
+- Distinguish the suitability of different types of sprinkler systems to certain hazards and construction components.

 - Understand water system implications for sprinkler system and fire protection design.